 - Follow the package instructions to make the crepes.

-- For the sauce, heat 1 tbsp butter in a small saucepan.
-Add about 1 cup sliced mushrooms, 1 clove minced garlic and 2 tbsp diced onions, and cook until soft.
-Sprinkle with 1 tbsp tapioca starch or cornstarch and stir to coat.
+- For the sauce, heat 1 tablespoon butter in a small saucepan.
+Add about 1 cup sliced mushrooms, 1 clove minced garlic and 2 tablespoon diced onions, and cook until soft.
+Sprinkle with 1 tablespoon tapioca starch or cornstarch and stir to coat.
 Season with salt and pepper.
-Whisk in 1 tsp dijon mustard and 1 ½ to 2 cups milk, until thickened and bubbly.
+Whisk in 1 teaspoon dijon mustard and 1 ½ to 2 cups milk, until thickened and bubbly.

 - Stuff crepes with chicken filling and top with mushroom sauce.